Fire Emblem Warriors: Three Hopes: Plot

 In all three routes, Byleth and Jeralt are hired by factions opposed to Shez and hinder them throughout the war.
-If Shez kills Jeralt in battle, Byleth swears revenge and surrenders their mortal body to Sothis.
-Sothis attacks Shez, but she and Byleth are killed in the ensuing battle, leaving Shez with regrets.
+If Shez kills Jeralt in battle, Byleth swears revenge and surrenders their mortal body to Sothis, forcing Shez to kill them.
 If Shez convinces Byleth and Jeralt to surrender, the two are hired by Shez's faction.
 Shortly before the final battle, Arval possesses Shez and attempts to kill Byleth.
 When Shez's allies intervene, Arval banishes them, Edelgard, Dimitri, and Claude to another dimension using the Forbidden Spell of Zahras.
-Arval is revealed to be the vessel for the soul of Epimenides, a powerful member of Those Who Slither in the Dark bent on killing Sothis.
+Arval is revealed to be the vessel for the soul of Epimenides, a powerful founding member of Those Who Slither in the Dark bent on killing Sothis.
 Shez and the three lords kill Epimenides and return to their world to continue the war.